kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

 ## Addtional Properties
 The config must also contain the following two properties:
-1. `path_field` (String) : The field which stores the path of the image for each document.
+1. `pathField` (String) : The field which stores the path of the image for each document.
 If a document does not contain this field or the file does not exist, the document is skipped which the appropriate logging.
 2. `lang` (String) : A 3 letter [LangCode](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html) which tell Tesseract the language to be used for extraction.
 For whichever language that is specified, the appropriate [traineddata](https://github.com/tesseract-ocr/tessdata) file must be placed in a `TesseractOcr` directory located in the working directory from which lucille is run.